polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

       return
 ```

-If you open your _"Crypto"_ menu item, and expand the _"Receipts"_ tab, you will see
+If you open your _"Crypto"_ menu item afterwards, and you expand the _"Receipts"_ tab, you will see
 something resembling the following.

 ![Cryptographic receipt of HTTP Lambda Invocation](https://servergardens.files.wordpress.com/2021/04/crypto-receipt.png)